schoeberl/chisel-book/add-src/main/scala/chiseltest/README.md

 1. **Import statements** - Change `import chiseltest._` to use this compatibility layer (already in place in chisel-book)
 2. **Test structure** - Should be identical; no code changes needed
 3. **Run tests** - Use `sbt test` as before
+4. **VCD generation** - Works the same way with `WriteVcdAnnotation`, but files are in a different location

 ## Implementation Details